Property Photography Exposure

-This will add a real "homely" look to your pictures and reduce the appearance of studio lighting making it all the more natural and inviting.
+This will add a real "homely" look to your pictures and reduce the appearance of studio lighting.
+Thus making it all the more natural and inviting.

 Another handy hint is this.
-When you want to expose the room correctly using the studio lights whilst retaining the detail outside, there are 2 ways of doing this;
+When you want to expose the room correctly using the studio lights whilst retaining the detail outside, you have 2 ways of doing this;

-Firstly, the correct exposure INSIDE is determined by the studio lights and APERTURE, and the correct exposure OUTSIDE is determined by the sun and SHUTTER SPEED.
+Firstly, the correct exposure INSIDE is determined by the studio lights and APERTURE.
+The correct exposure OUTSIDE is determined by the sun and SHUTTER SPEED.

 Property Photography Exposure - Shutter Speeds